-Renowned for its creativity, research, international focus, industry engagement and state-of-the-art facilities, the UTS School of Design forms a dynamic community of students, lecturers, researchers and practitioners, incorporating six disciplines:
+Renowned for its creativity, research, international focus, industry engagement and state-of-the-art facilities, the UTS School of Design forms a dynamic community of students, lecturers, researchers and practitioners, incorporating the following disciplines:

 Central to our philosophy is the understanding that design has a major influence on the way we live.
 Our students are exposed to the contemporary world of design practice and thinking, which allows them to create ethical and practical solutions to improve systems, spaces, materials, networks and objects.

 Many of our staff are recognised design leaders with strong networks and partnerships around the world.
-Through these connections, our students are provided with unique opportunities to travel to partner design institutions in cities such as New York, Tokyo, Barcelona or perhaps Istanbul, through our Global Studios program.
+Through these connections, our students are provided with unique opportunities to travel to partner design institutions in cities such as New York, Tokyo, Barcelona and Istanbul, through our Global Studios program.

 Our research is focused on practical outcomes engaging with industry, government and the community, including: